Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods.md

 ### Lowering Pulse Count

-Now, we train the animal to detect shorter pulse sequences until we reach a single pulse.
+Now, we train the animal to detect shorter pulse-sequences until we reach a single pulse.

-During a session, it is possible to drop multiple pulse lengths.
+During a single training session it is possible to drop multiple pulse-lengths.
 For example, you can try running behavior for 50 trials with 8 pulses, then 100 at 6, then 150 at 4.
-Wait until the animal returns to a 90% success rate before decreasing the pulse count.
+This process is a little arbitrary, but I would wait until the animal returns to a 90% success rate before decreasing the pulse count.

+Making the task too difficult too quickly risks the animal learning a cue outside of the stimulation and licking to that cue instead.
+From experience, we once lowered the pulse count to 1 too quickly and we saw that the mouse was achieving a 100% success rate.
+This seemed improbable, so we turned off the stimulation laser and the mouse continued to achieve this high detection rate.
+As such, it became evident that the  mouse was reacting to a cue external to the stimulation itself.
+It turned out that there was a pressure imbalance at the nose port only during stim trials.
+Once we fixed this pressure imbalance, we had to revert back and redo some of the training.
+By trying to speed up the process of dropping the pulse-train length by maybe two days, we cost the project at least an additional 2 weeks of troubleshooting and retraining.
+More universally, it is beneficial to be suspicious of overly successful behavior as well.

 ---

 ### Psychometric Curve

-A psychometric curve will measure the detection rate of the single-pulse stimulation by the power that the stim-laser is set to.
-The steepest part of this sigmoid curve will be around 75% detection, and we want to understand the power at which this occurs (~80%).
+In order to understand at what power to set the stimulation laser to, we need to formulate a psychometric curve.
+A psychometric curve will measure the detection rate of the single-pulse stimulation as the power that the stim-laser is set to in modulated.
+Specifically, we would like to understand the stimulation power at which the detection rate is approximately ~80%.
+Why?
+The psych curve will be in the shape of a sigmoid function.
+The y-values of this sigmoid function will range from 50% detection or chance-level to 100% detection.
+As such, the steepest part of this sigmoid function will be around 75% detection at whatever stim-laser power this detection rate occurs.
+The steepest part of this curve is the section most sensitive to power shifts and resultant detection changes.
+As such, it is important to find this detection point for two reasons.

-This helps in two ways:
-1. To isolate the principal component of odorant encoding: a single glomerulus and its daughter mitral cells.
+1. We want to isolate the principal component of odorant encoding: a single glomerulus and its daughter mitral cells.
+In other words, we want to limit the amount of stimulation that hits surrounding glomeruli and would in theory, render detection easier for the animal.
-2. To measure behavioral output or detection of the stimulation in the presence of a background odorant.
+2. In the following section, we will be measuring the behavioral output or detection of the stimulation in the presence of a background odorant.
+In introducing this odorant, we would like for the stimulus detection to be as sensitive to the changes evoked by the background odor as possible.

 #### Block Trials

-Example power-level lists for some block sessions:
+After trying various methods of acquiring this psychometric curve, we have concluded on the efficacy of the Block Trial method.
+Here, we split a 300 trial session into blocks of 50 trials where 50% of the trials are Go (single-pulse stim) and 50% of the trials are NoGo (no-stim).
+Here, we manually set the power-level for each block.
+The 1st and last blocks should be at the highest power-level (4.0V).
+The power-levels of the blocks in between the 1st and last block should be randomized so that there aren’t too many blocks at too low of a power (30% of maximum power) where the mouse gives up on detection.
+An example power-level list for some block-sessions are as follows:

 | Day | Maximum AOM Power | Power Levels (% of Maximum Power) |
 |-----|---------------------|--------------------------------|